gvergnaud/evolui/README.md

 # evolui

+A `8kb` reactive user interface library.
-A `8kb` template library that magically understands Promises and Observables.

-Evolui takes care of refreshing your UI when promises and observables emit new values.
+Evolui magically understands Observable and Promises and takes care of refreshing your UI when they emit new values.
 You can only care about where the data should be displayed.

-⚠️ this is still experimental! ⚠️

 ## Get it